-It means that the $W^\pm_R$ and $Z_R$ in the present model cannot be considered as sequencial $W^\prime,Z^\prime$ and the bounds on their masses obtained by ATLAS~\cite{Aaboud:2017yvp} and CMS~\cite{Sirunyan:2018xlo,Sirunyan:2018pom} are not applicable straightforward to these vector bosons.
-These bounds strongly depend on the coupling of the vector bosons to quarks (and leptons) and in the present model $g_R$ has no relation with $g_L$, the same happens with $V^L_{PMNS}$ and $V^R_{PMNS}$.
+This means that $W^\pm_R$ and $Z_R$ in the present model cannot be considered as sequencial $W^\prime,Z^\prime$, and the bounds on their masses obtained by ATLAS (A Toroidal LHC Apparatus)~\cite{Aaboud:2017yvp} and CMS (Compact Muon Solenoid)~\cite{Sirunyan:2018xlo,Sirunyan:2018pom} are not straightforwardly applicable to these vector bosons.
+ThSese bounds strongly depend on the coupling of the vector bosons to quarks (and leptons) and in the model considered here, $g_R$ has no relation with $g_L$; the same is true of $V^L_{PMNS}$ and $V^R_{PMNS}$.
 Moreover, if neutrinos are Majorana particles (the triplet $\Delta_R$ is introduced) the analysis depend on the assumption that $m_{\nu_R}$ is heavier or lighter than $W_R$.
-Notice that, In the present model plus a triplet, there is a doubly charged scalar $\Delta^{++}_R$ but not necessarily $\Delta^{++}_L$.
-Lower bounds on the mass of the $\Delta^{++}_L$ are between 383 GeV and 408 GeV~\cite{Chatrchyan:2012ya}.
-Nevertheless, if parity is explicitly violated, $\Delta^{++}_L$ may be part of an inert triplet which may, or may not, be coupled with leptons.
-In this case the type I seesaw mechanism can be implemented by the bi-doublet and the triplet $\Delta_R$, hence the Yukawa couplings of the triplet $\Delta_L$, if allowed, are not proportional to the neutrino mass matrix.
+Note that, in the present model plus a triplet, there is a doubly charged scalar $\Delta^{++}_R$ but not necessarily $\Delta^{++}_L$.
+The lower bounds on the mass of $\Delta^{++}_L$ are between 383 GeV and 408 GeV~\cite{Chatrchyan:2012ya}.
+Nevertheless, if parity is explicitly violated, $\Delta^{++}_L$ may be part of an inert triplet which may or may not be coupled with leptons.
+In this case, the type I seesaw mechanism can be implemented by the bi-doublet and the triplet $\Delta_R$; hence, the Yukawa couplings of the triplet $\Delta_L$, if allowed, are not proportional to the neutrino mass matrix.

-Notice that although our model, as those in Refs.~\cite{Langacker:1989xa,Frank:2010cj}, allows $g_L\not= g_R$, $V^L_{CKM}\not= V^R_{CKM}$, and $V^L_{PMNS}\not= V^R_{PMNS}$, it is still different from the model considered in the above references since we have a particle spectrum that is not even left- right- symmetric in the scalar multiplets and also therein no parity restoration.
+Note that although our model, similarly to those in Refs.~\cite{Langacker:1989xa,Frank:2010cj}, allows $g_L\not= g_R$, $V^L_{CKM}\not= V^R_{CKM}$, and $V^L_{PMNS}\not= V^R_{PMNS}$, it is still different from the model considered those references since we have a particle spectrum that is not even left- right- symmetric in the scalar multiplets and which also has no parity restoration.